data2health/leaf-edw/README.md

 -Preliminary Pilot Plan; document that supports successful implemenation of pilot.

--The Leaf software made available with a license to CTSAs, with supporting documentation for installation/configuration.
+-Execute Leaf software license

+-Leaf Code

 -The Leaf software working against live UW, Wash U, and Data QUEST data as demonstrations of cross-institutional data querying capability, enabled in the cloud.